developer-zebra/developer-zebra-site/src/mx/4-3/security/encryptmgr/index.md

 ---
 title: Encryption Manager
-description: The EncryptMgr allows you to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete EFSes.
+description: The EncryptMgr allows apps to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete EFSes.
 ---

 ## About EncryptMgr

 ### Overview
+The EncryptMgr allows apps to manage the Key Storage Database, activate or deactivate Full Storage Card Encryption, and create or delete Encrypted File Systems (EFSes).

 To configure encryption, certain questions must be answered: